 Table~\ref{original-table} compares our implementation with the results reported in~\cite{gu2018learning}.
 It should be noted that we have significantly different algorithms with differing numbers of iterations.

-The optimal values of distortion obtained with our algorithm (except the UCSA312 dataset) are comparable and usually better than the ones reported in~\cite{gu2018learning}.
-On the UCSA312 the obtained distortion is orders of magnitude better, what can be caused by the proper choice of the learning rate (in our experiments on this dataset, this choice significantly affected the results).
+The optimal values of distortion obtained with our algorithm (except for the USCA312 dataset) are comparable and usually better than those reported in~\cite{gu2018learning}.
+On USCA312, the obtained distortion is orders of magnitude better, which can be caused by the proper choice of the learning rate (in our experiments on this dataset, this choice significantly affected the results).
 These results indicate that our solution is a good starting point to compare different spaces and similarities.

-For MAP, we optimize the proxy-loss, in contrast to the canonical implementation, where both metrics were specified for models trained with distortion.
-Obviously, for our approach, the results are more stable: we do not have such a large spread of values for different spaces.
-We noticed that optimizing mAP directly leads to significant improvements.
+For mAP, we optimize the proxy-loss, in contrast to the canonical implementation, where both metrics were specified for models trained with distortion.
+Clearly, the results are more stable for our approach: we do not have such a large spread of values for different spaces.
+We noticed that directly optimizing ranking losses leads to significant improvements.